emilycroft/manipulating-hashes/README.md

   #to iterate over the "data" hash, we can use the following line:

   data.each do |attribute, value|
-    #at this level, "attribute" is describes the key of :name, :email, :favorite_icecream_flavors, or :knows
+    #at this level, "attribute" describes the key of :name, :email, :favorite_icecream_flavors, or :knows
     #we need to first check and see if the key is :favorite_icecream_flavors,
     #if it is, that means the VALUE is an array that we can iterate over to print out each element